mvartani76/iot-detroit-july2015/Arduino/README.md

 # Tools / Software Used

-For these examples, I was using Arduino IDE 1.6.5 from https://www.arduino.cc/en/main/software running on a Windows 7 64 bit Dell Inspiron
+For these examples, I was using an Arduino UNO R3 with ether a WiFi Shield or Ethernet shield with Arduino IDE 1.6.5 from https://www.arduino.cc/en/main/software running on a Windows 7 64 bit Dell Inspiron